AeroPlace-Flow: Language-Grounded Object Placement for Aerial Manipulators via Visual Foresight and Object Flow

-\textbf{How does the choice of generative model affect performance?} Model choice significantly influences the reliability of the visual foresight stage.
-As shown in Table~\ref{tab:visual_foresight_results}, successful edit counts decrease steadily from Nano Banana Pro (88) to Omni-Gen2 (63), with corresponding increases in both incorrect placements and hallucinations.
-Importantly, hallucination errors—where new objects are introduced or scene structure is altered—pose a critical challenge for downstream geometric reasoning, since the pipeline assumes identity preservation between the input images and the generated result.
-Models with stronger multi-image consistency and spatial grounding therefore yield more stable inputs for the object flow inference module.
-These observations highlight the importance of selecting editing backbones that maintain structural fidelity rather than prioritizing purely visual realism.
+\textbf{How does the generative model affect performance?} Table~\ref{tab:visual_foresight_results} shows that successful edits decrease from 88 for Nano Banana Pro to 63 for Omni-Gen2, while incorrect placements and hallucinations increase.
+Hallucinations are particularly harmful because the geometric pipeline assumes object and scene identity are preserved between the inputs and generated image.
+Models with stronger multi-image consistency and spatial grounding therefore provide more reliable inputs than models optimized mainly for visual realism.

-\textbf{Does inferred object flow transfer to successful aerial execution?} Hardware experiments demonstrate that the inferred object flows transfer effectively to real aerial manipulation tasks.
-Across 20 trials, visual foresight generation succeeds in 18 cases, object flow inference succeeds in 17 of those cases, and the aerial manipulator successfully completes 15 placements within a 5\,cm tolerance.
-This corresponds to a final hardware success rate of \textbf{75\%}.
-Tabletop and relative positioning tasks show the most reliable execution, while shelf placements experience occasional failures due to tighter support regions and increased sensitivity to small pose errors.
-Overall, these results indicate that the inferred flows provide sufficiently accurate metric targets for aerial manipulation and can be executed reliably on the real system.
+\textbf{Does inferred object flow transfer to aerial execution?} Across 20 hardware trials, visual foresight succeeds in 18 cases, object flow extraction in 17 of those cases, and physical placement in 15 cases within a 5\,cm tolerance, yielding a \textbf{75\%} end-to-end success rate.
+Tabletop and relative-positioning tasks are most reliable, whereas shelf placements are more sensitive to small pose errors because of tighter support regions.
+Thus, the inferred flows provide sufficiently accurate metric targets for real aerial execution.